Skip to content

 You’ll complete 120 total credits to earn the online BA in Liberal Studies: Early Childhood Education Licensure major.
 You can review the courses now.

 No, a major is not required for the online BA in Liberal Studies program.
-You may choose the standard Liberal Studies degree or one of six major options, which include:
+You may choose the standard Liberal Studies degree or one of four major options, which include:

 You can learn more about coursework for this program on our courses page.